This post may contain affiliate links. Please read my disclosure policy.

-Be sure to use good quality Parmesan cheese that you grate yourself.
-The pre-shredded package Parmesan doesn’t melt as well and your sauce won’t be as creamy.
+Pre-shredded packaged Parmesan doesn’t melt well like fresh grated Parmesan so your sauce won’t be as creamy.
 And finally, take it easy with the salt in this dish.
-While the casserole loves a good bit of seasoning, Parmesan naturally gives it a salty bite so extra salt is not needed.
+While the casserole loves a good bit of seasoning, Parmesan naturally gives it a salty bite so extra salt is not needed, in my opinion.
 Plenty of fresh ground black pepper is a must however!

 Thanks for PINNING!

 Let’s be cooking friends!
 When you try our recipe please leave a comment on this post.
 If you loved this recipe we’d appreciate a 5-star rating!
 Sharing your experience, variations and insights will help all our readers, and it helps me too.
 If you’re on Pinterest feel free to leave a comment and photo there if you have one.
 If you share on INSTAGRAM tag @savingroomfordessert so we can stop by and give your post some love.
 And we’d be very happy if you’d FOLLOW Saving Room for Dessert on FACEBOOK| INSTAGRAM| PINTEREST | TWITTER and subscribe to our YOUTUBE channel for all the latest recipes, videos and updates.
 Thank you!!!